When I tell people I use a tool to do it, they all ask me the same question – is Empower Personal Dashboard safe?

 - They encrypt everything to 256 bits.
 Against a brute force attack, it would take 1 billion billion years.

 - One point of access for multiple banks means you don’t have to log into each of those banks individually.
 In fact, when you log into your Empower Personal Dashboard, you never have to enter your bank credentials so it never gets transmitted.
 If your computer is compromised by malware or a keylogger, your financial accounts are secure.

 As they say, the only thing that’s 100% safe is abstinence.

 If you add another layer to the system, it’s another layer that can be attacked.

-That said, you have to weight the benefits you get from using them (you can read my Personal Capital review to see everything I like and dislike about them) versus the small chance they could be attacked.
+That said, you have to weigh the benefits you get from using them (you can read my Empower Personal Dashboard review to see everything I like and dislike about them) versus the small chance they could be attacked.